 The heart of the Medly program is the Medly algorithm, which optimizes human resources by enabling the frontline Medly nurse coordinator to manage up to 300 patients daily.
-Unlike other digital systems, patient data that would typically require a human response is immediately interpreted by the expert system; freeing up clinician time to deal with the most critical alerts without compromising the benefits of daily monitoring for both parties.
+Unlike other telemonitoring systems, patient data that would typically require a human response are outsourced to the Medly algorithm; freeing up clinician time to deal with the most critical alerts without compromising the benefits of daily monitoring for both parties.